MrAllenChan/QuizHero/docs/RSD.md

 ## Proposed Solution

-Develop a web application, on which instructors can upload markdown files and get the converted pages, including slides and quizzes.
+Develop a web application, on which instructors can upload markdown files and get the converted pages, which include slides and quizzes.
 After uploading the markdown file, the generated URL will allow students to view the slides and answer the quizzes online.
-The application is able to collect students' answers of quizzes, store the answers, and display the statistic results to instructors to show students' performance.
+The application is able to collect students' answers of quizzes, store the answers, and display the statistic results to instructors, who will then have a good overview of students' performance.

 ## Functional Requirements